 I would definitely serve this easy and healthy potato salad.
 We have been enjoying it on and off for a couple weeks and love how flavorful it is.
 Did I mention, it is healthy.
 No dairy, at all, making it low-cholesterol.
 Don’t worry, it doesn’t skimp on flavor.
 And, it is really fun to use different colored baby potatoes, to make it “patriotic”.
 Okay, okay, not blue potatoes; but, pretty darn close.
 The green beans add a nice crunch to make it a bit more interesting!

 Like fried chicken with your potato salad?
 Our recipe is being featured over at The Back Burner today.
-Crispy, crunch and full of spicy flavor.
+Crispy, crunchy and full of spicy flavor.
 Did I mention, it is ultra moist, too!
 Perfect for a Fourth of July celebration.

 Recipe: Patriotic Potato Salad